erickarbe/gccastatamic/content/collections/pages/studio-artists.md

     content:
       -
         type: text
         text: 'If you are an artist who is interested in renting a studio at GCCA, please visit our studio rentals page and fill out an application to be added to our waitlist.
-For more information about studio rentals, contact us at info@artcentergreenville.org or (864) 735-3948.'
+For more information about studio rentals, contact us at '
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'mailto:info@artcentergreenville.org'
+              rel: null
+              target: null
+              title: null
+        text: info@artcentergreenville.org
+      -
+        type: text
+        text: ' or '
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'tel:(864) 735-3948'
+              rel: null
+              target: null
+              title: null
+        text: '(864) 735-3948'
+      -
+        type: text
+        text: .
+inside_hero_image: faith-art.png
 ---